zach-lau/CalgaryHacks2019/README.md

 The input GUI allows the user to create a city from nodes and edges.
 Each edge is directed and has a time taken to shovel and priority.
 The input GUI will produce a txt that describes the city in the form of shown below

-Plows Nodes Edges
+Plows Nodes Edges\n
-NodeID NodeX NodeY
+NodeID NodeX NodeY\n
 ...
 EdgeSrc	Dest Time Priority
 ...